-The leaves turned brown and air is chilly so it’s time for one and only Halloween celebration.
+The leaves turned brown and the air is chilly so it’s time for one and only Halloween celebration.
 If you are planning a trip on November you have to make sure that you know Halloween traditions of the country you are visiting.

 Halloween traditions across the world

 Let’s start with Ireland where everything started centuries ago.
-All other the country kids dress up in little monsters and go trick or treating in the neighbourhood.
-After that people attend parties with friends and neighbours.
-At those parties are played traditional games like attempt to bite an apple which is hanging or treasure hunts.
-Also, a traditional fruit cake is eaten during this celebration, in that cake a treasure is baked.
+All other the country kids dress up in little monsters and go trick or treating in the neighborhood.
+After that people attend parties with friends and neighbors.
+At those parties are played traditional games like an attempt to bite an apple which is hanging or treasure hunts.
+Also, a traditional fruit cake is eaten during this celebration, in that cake, a treasure is baked.
 It is said that what you will find in that cake it can represent your future.
 For example, if you find a ring then that means that a person will get married soon or if you find a piece of straw that means that your year will be prosperous.

 - Alien pick me up costume